 Where To Put Your Samples of Work

-You can embed your document within the summary or work experience section of your LinkedIn profile.
-Go to edit your profile and choose the job or summary section.
-LinkedIn prompts you to add media or a link.
+You can embed your document within the work experience section of your LinkedIn profile.

 You can find more help adding media to your LinkedIn profile in this post.